opendp/smartnoise-samples/data/README.md

 ## Simple Example

 In this sample, we read from the sample PUMS dataset to calculate average income grouped by marital status.
+(Note: The test files for this example may be found in the [/data/readers](/data/readers) directory)

 ```python
 import pandas as pd